quaepoena/MA-redirect/README.md

 ## How do I add my own redirects?

-Simply update the return value of `redirects()`.
-Watch out for commas, quoting, etc. Note that the search values are case sensitive.
+Simply edit the return value of `redirects()`.
+Watch out for commas, quoting, etc. Note that the values are case sensitive.

 If the script has stopped working after you've changed some values, but you don't see any error messages in the JS console, paste the script into said